pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * He doesn't need to get up early in the morning!
 * Can I get you a [coffee,beer,a chair,drink, something to eat]?

----
-Ana: Did you get the documents?

-Bob: I got the documents before the project started.

----
-Ana: When will you get home tonight?

-Bob:I will get home late tonight.
-I have a lot of work to do!

----
-Ana: When did you get home?

-Bob:I got home at 6 a.m.

----

 ## type typed (t)(reg)
 * They should have typed up the report sooner.
----

-Ana: I have [prepared,typed] some notes for today's meeting. (present perfect)

-Bob: Could you share with me your notes?

-Ana: Sure.
-Can you send me your email?

-Bob: I will send you my email [as soon as possible, ASAP, at my earliest convenience].

----
 ## sell sold sold (irr)
 * I should have sold my shares of X earlier!
 * Our company should have sold laptops earlier.